wuwa/sketch-copy-to-all/README.md

 This 'super smart' connection can be very helpful if you make an artboard and treat it as a master page for all others.
 Otherwise it might get sloppy...

+New feature - if you want to skip some artboards (meaning to *NOT COPY TO* them) add ':c2skip' to the end of the artboard name - for example MyAwesomeArtboard:c2skip

 # Installation

 - Download the latest release and unzip it.